Pediatric Emergency Medicine

 Educational Opportunities:

 The Division of Pediatric Emergency Medicine has partnered with the residency leadership team in the Department of Emergency Medicine to ensure a longitudinal model of pediatric education for emergency medicine residents.
-In order to ensure that emergency medicine residents are exposed to the wide variety of pediatric acute illnesses and injuries that can occur in a seasonal pattern, EM residents complete 3-4 pediatric shifts every time they are on a Ruby-based EM rotation.
+EM residents develop their foundation in pediatric emergency medicine during their Peds-EMS month in the intern year.
+During this month, the resident will spend Monday through Wednesday in the Pediatric Emergency Department.
+The remainder of the week allows for flexibility to complete EMS assignments.
+Throughout training, residents will be assigned 3-4 pediatric shifts with each Ruby-based EM rotation.
 With this longitudinal construction, residents can be assured that they will see every facet of PEM—from RSV in the mid-winter, to traumatic injuries in the summer, and croup in the fall—our educational model has it covered!

 The division also partners with the Pediatric and Family Medicine residency programs to provide high quality educational rotations for residents in both of those specialties to ensure they are ready and prepared to care for acutely ill and injured children in any setting upon their graduation.